-- Establish a minimum surface parking lot requirement of 1 space per unit. - Establish a maximum surface parking lot requirement of 2 spaces per unit. - Require no maximum parking allotment within structured parking facilities. - To accommodate residential development that cannot incorporate parking into development sites (i.e., for reasons of site size, geometries, etc.), allow for requirement exceptions through approval of a transportation management and trip reduction plan.
+- Require no maximum parking allotment within structured parking facilities. - To accommodate residential development that cannot incorporate parking into development sites (i.e., for reasons of site size, geometries, etc.), allow for requirement exceptions through approval of a transportation management and trip reduction plan. - Prohibit the creation of residential on-street parking permit programs within the Downtown Zones.

-12 Downtown parking required for new development will be analyzed and potentially revised during the 2013-14 Moving Forward Milwaukie: Enhancing Our Commercial Districts project.
+11 Downtown parking required for new development will be analyzed and potentially revised during the 2013-14 Moving Forward Milwaukie: Enhancing Our Commercial Districts project.